eliemichel/join.js/README.md

         gl.drawArrays(gl.TRIANGLE_STRIP, 0, object.size);
     }

+Ok, so I need promises to the `gl` API, the `object` to render, and the `shaderProgram`.
 This required me to write some joins before:

     let $gl = join($context, context => initWebGL(context.canvas));